microsoft/aed-rust-learn-content/automated-tests/includes/3-documentation-tests.md

 $ cd basic_math
 ```

-Open the file `src/lib.rs` in your editor and put the following code in it:
+Open the file `src/lib.rs` in Visual Studio Code and put the following code in it:

 ```rust
 /// Generally, the first line is a brief summary describing the function.